UIrich/Healthstore/README.md

 </p>

 ## About
-It's a pharmacy project for a school project.
+It's a pharmacy project for a school homework.

 ## Built with